hdShang/arxiv-daily/docs/cs-CL/2025-09-05/papers/250909702v2-creativity-benchmark-a-benchmark-for-marketing-creativity-for-large-.md

 ---
 layout: default
-title: Creativity Benchmark: A benchmark for marketing creativity for large language models
+title: "Creativity Benchmark: A benchmark for marketing creativity for large language models"
 ---

 # Creativity Benchmark: A benchmark for marketing creativity for large language models